 Castle Inveraray, Argyllshire, Scotland

 October 8 – 13, 2017

 This class has filled.
-Look for a 2018 workshop being planned – it will be either Switzerland or Spain.
+Look for a 2018 workshop being planned – it will be either Italy, Switzerland, or Spain.

 The rolling mountains and lakes of the Scottish Highlands have captivated artists for hundreds of years – high Romantics Wordsworth, Keats, Byron, Mendelssohn, and J.W.M.
 Turner all found inspiration here.
 We’ll spend five days exploring and painting the breathtaking hills, lakes, and coast of southwestern Scotland, with headquarters at and around the Duke of Argyll’s estate, near the small town of Inveraray, “the gateway to the highlands,” perched beside Loch Fyne, the largest lake in the country.